atsushieno/atsushieno.github.io/_drafts/2019-03-08-your-filename.md

 - [managed-midi](https://github.com/atsushieno/managed-midi) everything above is based on this MIDI API foundation.

 These were the basic toolset I used (and of course, text editors like [Geany](https://www.geany.org/) or VSCode) and git(hub).
 I ended up to have more than 100 commits for my song repository (apart from the compiler repo where I put the final release version of the songs).
 It feels more like daily development(!)

+## Setting objectives and task management

+I have set up a private github repository to save production (songwriting has been done in my other repository) and related logistics in both commits and issues.